alexk99/the_router/bras/bras_howto_eng.md

 This SQL query is used by FreeRadius to query data required to form a radius response to a TheRouter's RADIUS request to authorize a subscriber connected via a dedicated vlan or to authenticate a L2/L3 subscriber.
+The information provided in this radius reply will be used by TheRouter to configure subscribers ip addresses, routes and PBR rules.

 The following attributes are used only to configure a dynamic VIF (subscriber connected via a dedicated vlan)